 But again, both types of innovation are a critical part of the evolution of evolution.
 And one cannot exist without the other.
 Without downstream innovation, there would be no need for upstream.

 But severe damage occurs when false positivity, as the symptom of downstream people wanting to be perceived as upstream (there is no payoff for the reverse to happen), carries downstream on for too long.
-It is the choice method to those under cover of relativity, convince those resting below far enough away from the impending imperfections of downstream, and sell their snake oil as upstream.
-Their ploy often works, as to those below, downstream innovation appears as upstream.
+It is the choice method to those under cover of relativity, convince those resting below far enough away from the impending imperfections downstream, and sell their snake oil upstream.
+Their ploy often works.
+As to those below, downstream innovation appears as upstream.

 False positivity is extremely dangerous as it prolongs the life of downstream innovation, increasing the societal cost and burden to those who buy-in, and preventing the evolution of innovation from igniting upstream.
 False positivity is the antagonist of evolution.

 I hope that helped.
 Time to lighten the mood.
 Ready for some examples of upstream and downstream innovation?